adityakunar/Research-Methodology-for-Data-Science/README.md

 # Research Methodology for Data Science

-Coursework A- Linear regression, Logistic regression and mutlilevel modelling in R
+Coursework A- Linear regression, logistic regression and mutlilevel modelling in R

 Coursework B- Data exploration and hypothesis testing in R